 Here are some tips for selecting the right company:

 The best place to start is with a referral from family, friends or colleagues.
-There may be times that you just don’t have that luxury (like for an emergency repair) but when possible, ask someone you know for a referral before going directly to the phone book or the internet.
+There may be times when you don’t have that luxury (like for an emergency repair), but when possible, ask someone you know for a referral before going directly to the phone book or the internet.

 Whether you have a referral or not, check for an online presence.
 Most legitimate companies today have websites.
-However, take it a step further and check for an online presence on sites such as LinkedIn, Yelp or MerchantCircle to see what others are saying about their work performance.
+However, take it a step further and check for an online presence on sites such as Google, LinkedIn, etc., to see what others are saying about their work performance.

-A final note of caution: If you are offered a discount, that is only good for “today,” this is a red flag.
-Your hard-earned money should never be spent in an impulse manner.
-If a service provider is worth anything, their discount will not be contingent upon you making a decision on the spot.
-Not only is that type of gimmick usually just that, a gimmick, it’s insulting to your intelligence.
+A final note of caution: If you are offered a discount that is only good for “today,” this is a red flag.
+Your hard-earned money should never be spent in an impulsive manner.
+If a service provider is worth anything, their discount will not be contingent upon your deciding on the spot.
 If you follow these guidelines for hiring any service professional, you should see great results.
 And if you are really satisfied with their services, be sure to tell others about it.
-Word of mouth is the best way to find a service provider, so pass the benefit of your research and good experience on to others.
+Word of mouth and online reviews are the best way to find a service provider, so pass the benefit of your research and good experience on to others.